Blaze Starr: Career

 Starr moved to Baltimore, where she began performing at the Two O'Clock Club nightclub in 1950.
 She eventually became its headliner.
 She rose to national renown after she was profiled in a February 1954 Esquire magazine article, "B-Belles of Burlesque: You Get Strip Tease With Your Beer in Baltimore".
 The Two O'Clock Club remained her home base, but she began to travel and perform in clubs throughout the country.

 Starr's striking red hair, voluptuous figure and on-stage enthusiasm were a large part of her appeal.
 The theatrical flourishes and unique gimmicks she used in her stage show went beyond established burlesque routines like the fan dance and balloon dance.
 She often performed with dangerous cats, including a baby black panther.

 Her trademark routine was "the exploding couch".
 As she explained in 1989, "I had finally got my gimmick, a comedy thing where I'm supposed to be getting so worked up that I stretch out on the couch, and — when I push a secret button — smoke starts coming out from like between my legs.
 Then a fan and a floodlight come on, and you see all these red silk streamers blowing, shaped just like flames, so it looked like the couch had just burst into fire."

-Blaze was arrested more than once.
+Starr was arrested more than once.
 The first time was in Philadelphia, Pennsylvania, for lewdness, by a young police officer, Frank Rizzo, who would later become that city's police commissioner and mayor.
 Another time was in New Orleans.

 In 1968, Starr bought the Two O'Clock Club on The Block in Baltimore, Maryland, which at the time was valued at 65,000 dollars.
 She continued to perform in the club.
 In the early 1980s, Starr made an appearance at the Mitchell Brothers' O'Farrell Theatre in San Francisco.